jinyoungch/xyz/posts/thoughts/on-curiosity.md

 As of late, I've been spending a lot of time on problems that captivate me in the domain of [software engineering](https://stackoverflow.com/questions/74831564/how-to-minimise-data-loss-when-migrating-a-high-traffic-dynamodb-table-in-order).

-With those kinds of problems steadily gaining footing in my headspace, I felt compelled to reflect on a particular time when my curiosity guided me to tackle a rather disparate yet, nonetheless, riveting problem.
+With those kinds of problems steadily gaining footing in my headspace, I felt compelled to reflect on a particular time when my curiosity guided me to tackle a rather unrelated yet riveting problem.

 A few years ago, I worked as a research assistant for a professor named [Peter Roberts](https://goizueta.emory.edu/faculty/profiles/peter-roberts) at Emory's Goizueta Business School during my final year of study.